Search Shop

 Matt Luke

-Position: Assistant Coach, Offensive Line
+Position: Assistant Head Coach, Co-Offensive Coordinator, Offensive Linemen

 • Joined Clemson in December 2023 with more than 20 years of experience as an offensive line coach, co-offensive coordinator and head coach.
+Added the titles of assistant head coach and co-offensive coordinator prior to the 2025 season.

 • Coached his first game with Clemson in the 2023 TaxSlayer Gator Bowl, as his offensive line helped power MVP Phil Mafah to a Clemson bowl-record four rushing touchdowns in the victory.